 The strategy behind this bulletin is 100 percent of errors present teachable opportunities for 100 percent of staff members.
 The bulletin, edited monthly by the medical director, is now distributed to all PICU medical and nursing staff.
 This model of open, blinded reporting of all errors has increased reporting and improved the culture safety in the ICU.
-At the 2017 Quality and Safety in Children's Health Conference, the team at Dell Children's shared how this works.
+During a Nov.
+14 webinar the team will describe how this works.
+They also shared this work at the 2017 Quality and Safety in Children's Health Conference.

 A new approach

 Using the bulletin moves the team beyond traditional error response.
 "With traditional approaches, the assumption is it's the person who made the error that's the problem," says Michael Auth, M.D., D.O., PICU medical director.
 "This also discourages people from reporting things.
 We all walk away feeling shamed, and maybe the only person who learns something is the nurse who made the mistake."

 Monica Smith, RN, ICU nurse at Dell Children's, began publishing the ICU Safety Bulletin in 2015.
 Each monthly email includes good catches and every error that occurred that month.
 As she compiles the errors, she removes staff and patient information and sends the edited description to the staff members who were involved to ensure it's a fair representation of what happened.